jengel3/InstaBetter/README.md

 The best Instagram tweak yet, packed with features ranging from media saving to muting annoying users from your feed.

+The most comprehensive tweak for Instagram yet.
+With over 10 new features and tweaks, you'll have more control over your Instagram experience.

 ## Features
 * Save hi-res Media (Images & Videos)
 * Mute Users from main feed